SyntheticDemon/Posix-Multi-Threaded-Filtering/README.md

-# Posix-Multi-Threaded-Filtering
+# Multi Threaded Image Filtering
-A project made to filter bitmap images using POSIX threads as a computer assignment for the Operating System's Course
+Filters bitmap images in parallel using  POSIX Threads as a project for the Operating Systems course at  University of Tehran ECE department